carinasauter/wwcode-august2016/README.md

 and run the paragraph (by hitting the Play button or `Shift+Enter`).

+> *Note:* Sometimes Zeppelin will show `ERROR` when there's no error in a block, usually when you hit Play or `Shift+Enter` really fast — in these cases, just try running again, and it *should* work.

 This loads the data file into Spark as the variable `rawData`, prints the first 10 records so we can see what our data looks like, and counts the total number of records in our data set.

 As you can see, each record is a string of comma-separated data, containing 38 features.
 Some features are counts, many features have value either 0 or 1, and a category is given in the last field.
 We're not going to use the categories to help with clustering, but we can look at them before we start to get an idea of what to expect.